Saransh144/my-portfolio/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-The project can be built with npm or yarn, so choose one of the approach bellow in case you don't have any installed on your system.

-- npm is distributed with Node.js which means that when you download Node.js, you automatically get npm installed on your computer.
-[Download Node.js](https://nodejs.org/en/download/)

-or

-- Yarn is a package manager built by Facebook Team and seems to be faster than npm in general.
-[Download Yarn](https://yarnpkg.com/en/docs/install)

 To download the project follow the instructions bellow

 ```